-No fluid flow / low fluid flow - See above solutions Large build-up in mixing Tee - Clean mixing Tee Blockage in small part of venturi. - Remove blockage in venturi Pump speed is set to low - Increase speed of the pump.
-Mixing Tee suction port is open - Close off valve or cap (customer installed)
+No fluid flow / low fluid flow - See above solutions Large build-up in mixing Tee - Clean mixing Tee Blockage in small part of venturi. - Remove blockage in venturi Pump speed is set to low - Increase speed of the pump (10.3 gpm.).

-Dry product is slow or will not be drawn down through the hopper.
-No fluid flow/ low fluid flow - See above solutions Fluid is backing up into hopper - See above solutions Dry product has lumps / debris blocking hopper valve - New product or clean valve Hopper valve closed - Open hopper valve Buildup in throat of mixing Tee - Clean throat of mixing Tee
+• Dry product is slow or will not be drawn down through the hopper.

+No fluid flow/ low fluid flow - See above solutions Fluid is backing up into hopper - See above solutions Dry product has lumps / lumps blocking hopper valve - New product or clean valve Hopper valve closed - Open hopper valve Buildup in throat of mixing Tee - Clean throat of mixing Tee

-Troubleshooting the M-300 Unit
+Troubleshooting the M2 Unit

-• Wash wand has little or no flow or pressure.

-Wash wand value is closed or damaged - Open wash wand value or replace.
+- Tank does not stir / roll the fluid inside.
+No fluid to the tank jets Make sure "Outlet" valve is open.
+Tank jet holes plugged.
+Flush fresh water through system or clean tank jets.
+Hose is disconnected from tank jet Reconnect hose No fluid flow/ low fluid flow See above solutions - Discharge from the unit is slow or stopped. - "Outlet" discharge valve is closed Make sure valve is open.
+Discharge hose is blocked, kinked, or pinched off. - Repair problem(s) with hose.
+A valve installed at the end of the discharge hose is closed or damaged. - Open or replace valve. - No fluid flow/ low fluid flow See above solutions - Wash wand has little or no flow or pressure. - Wash wand valve is closed or damaged Open wash wand valve or replace.
 Wash wand nozzle (hole in the end) is plugged - Shut off unit and clean out wash wand hole.
-No fluid flow/ low fluid flow - See above solutions

-• Fluid does not seem to mix well or is slow to mix

-Most of the above problems will cause poor mixing or slow mixing - See above solutions.
+No fluid flow/ low fluid flow - See above solutions - Fluid does not seem to mix well or is slow to mix - Most of the above problems will cause poor mixing or slow mixing See above solutions.

-For problems that cannot be solved by the above steps, call your local distributor or STSI (1-800-567-0978) and talk to a company representative who would be glad to assist you with your problem.
+For problems that can not be solved by the above steps, call your local distributor or STSI (1-800-567-0978) and talk to a company representative who would be glad to assist you with your problem.